Do you need a new website but you are unsure how much all of this will cost for you?

 For an enterprise website, you might want to build a custom CMS.
 Depending on your specs, this can cost between $10,000-$35,000 to develop.

 Design costs will vary a lot depending on your needs.
 All website builders provide free-for-members templates that can be customized in a couple of clicks.

 For a more unique look, you can purchase a premium theme for your website and then hire a designer to customize it.

 Finally, you may want to hire a UX/UI designer to create a memorable, on-brand online experience.
 In this case, the design costs can be anywhere from $5,000-$25,000, depending on your brief.

-Digital marketing is not strictly an upfront website cost, but it is an important one to consider as you do the maths.
+Content writing is not strictly an upfront website cost, but it is an important one to consider as you do the maths.

 In particular, you’ll want to invest in good content.
 Great content is foundation of content marketing.

 If you are not looking to invest much money on a website, feel free to read our step-by-step guide on how to make a website yourself.